-The Reuse federation, Rcube, announces the arrival of Orange among its members, making it the first telecom operator in 2023 to choose only to refer suppliers who have obtained the RECQ label following an audit by DEKRA Certification.
+The Reuse Federation, Rcube, announces the arrival of Orange among its members.
+In 2023, Orange will become the first telecom operator to choose to list only refurbished suppliers that have obtained the RECQ label following an audit by DEKRA Certification.

-Orange has asked all its suppliers of reconditioned products to be audited by auditors independent of DEKRA and according to the standards created by RCube.
-Suppliers who have been audited and meet the criteria have been awarded the RECQ label and will be distributed by Orange.
-Cf. Orange press release:
+Orange has asked all its suppliers of refurbished products to be audited by independent DEKRA auditors in accordance with the standards set by RCube.
+Suppliers who have been audited and meet the criteria have been awarded RECQ certification and will be distributed by Orange.
+See Orange's press release:

-The RECQ label: Europe's 1st quality label for refurbished products
+The RECQ label: Europe's first quality label dedicated to refurbished products

-The "RECQ REConditionné de Qualité" label aims to guarantee the quality of professionally reconditioned second-hand products that are good for the planet and your wallet, through audits carried out by independent auditors.
-The label currently covers the reconditioning of the following products: telephones, computers, car tires and industrial electrical equipment.
-It will soon be extended to other product families, such as toys, gardening and DIY equipment, bicycles and household electrical appliances.
+The "RECQ REConditionné de Qualité" label aims to guarantee, through audits carried out by independent auditors, the quality of second-hand products that are good for the planet and your wallet, reconditioned by professionals.
+The label currently covers the reconditioning of the following products: phones, computers, passenger vehicle tires, and industrial electrical equipment.
+It will soon be extended to other categories such as toys, gardening and DIY equipment, bicycles, and household appliances.

-The second-hand sector in France counts over 6,500 players who refurbish, produce or sell refurbished items in stores, online or via marketplaces.
+The second-hand sector in France has more than 6,500 players who recondition, produce, or sell reconditioned items in stores, online, or via marketplaces.

-For example, in 2019, the Direction Générale de la Concurrence, de la Consommation et de la Répression des Fraudes (DGCCRF) inspected 113 establishments and found breaches in almost 50% of them.
+For example, in 2019, the French Directorate-General for Competition, Consumer Affairs, and Fraud Control (DGCCRF) inspected 113 establishments and found violations in nearly 50% of them.

-The French Anti-Waste and Circular Economy Act (Loi Anti-gaspillage et pour l'Economie Circulaire - AGEC) has taken up the challenge of reconditioning, by legislating on the conditions for using the term "reconditioned", on consumer information obligations, and by facilitating reuse and extended product life.
+The Anti-Waste and Circular Economy Act (AGEC) has addressed the issues surrounding reconditioning by legislating on the conditions for using the term "reconditioned," on consumer information requirements, and by facilitating reuse and extending the life of products.

 A demanding approach

-Building on these regulatory developments, to offer additional guarantees and address the sector's shortcomings, RCUBE, with the support of DEKRA Certification, have created the "RecQ" label, an acronym for "REConditionnement de Qualité".
+Building on these regulatory developments, in order to offer additional guarantees and address shortcomings in the sector, RCUBE, with the support of DEKRA Certification, has created the "RecQ" label, which stands for "REConditionnement de Qualité" (Quality Refurbishment).

-Inspired by the system used for the Agriculture Biologique (AB) label, the RecQ label recognizes products and players that respect good practices, particularly in terms of collection, testing, cleaning, data deletion, repair and resale.
+Inspired by the system established for the Organic Agriculture label (Label AB), the RecQ label promotes products and stakeholders that adhere to best practices, particularly in terms of collection, testing, cleaning, data removal, repair, and reconditioning for resale.

-By combining the assessment of regulatory compliance with environmental issues and the rules of the French Consumer Code, the RecQ "RECONDITIONNMENT DE QUALITE" label encourages the act of purchasing quality products that are sustainable over time, and provides transparent information to consumers.
+By combining the assessment of regulatory compliance with environmental issues and the rules of the Consumer Code, the RecQ "RECONDITIONNMENT DE QUALITÉ" label promotes the purchase of high-quality, durable products and provides consumers with transparent information.

 What guarantees does the "RECQ" label provide?

-The label is based on compliance with demanding specifications, covering some thirty criteria in addition to the applicable regulations.
+The label is based on compliance with a demanding set of specifications, comprising around thirty criteria that supplement the applicable regulations.

-• The provision of clear information on the actual condition of the product, its components, accessories, warranties and associated after-sales services to reassure the consumer,
+- Providing clear information on the actual condition of the product, its components, accessories, warranties, and associated after-sales services in order to reassure the consumer.

-• Quality criteria specific to each product (for example, cell phone batteries must be at least 80% efficient when new),
+- The specific quality criteria for each product (for example, cell phone batteries must be at least 80% of their performance when new),

-Following this preliminary examination, DEKRA Certification, an independent certification and auditing body, carries out a diagnosis including a physical and technical visit to the reconditioning site, carried out by a qualified auditor, in order to verify the compliance of the applicant and the products with the standards.
+Following this preliminary review, DEKRA Certification, an independent certification and auditing body, carries out an assessment including a physical and technical visit to the reconditioning site, conducted by a qualified auditor, in order to verify the compliance of the applicant and the products with the standards.

-Candidates can complete their self-diagnosis in 5 minutes here.
+Candidates can complete their self-assessment in 5 minuteshere.

-In this way, the label is part of a continuous improvement approach.
-The label built by RCube since 2016 helps strengthen the refurbished market.
+The label is therefore part of a continuous improvement process.
+The label, developed by RCube since 2016, helps to strengthen the refurbished market.

 RCUBE

-RCUBE federates players in the reuse and repair sectors.
-Today, it has over 100 members (associations, companies, independents, startups, distributors, manufacturers, stakeholder networks, etc.) from various market, non-market and social economy (SSE) sectors.
+RCUBE brings together stakeholders involved in reuse, recycling, and repair.
+It now has over 100 members (associations, companies, freelancers, startups, distributors, manufacturers, stakeholder networks, etc.) from various commercial and non-commercial sectors, as well as the social and solidarity economy (SSE).

 The federation has the following objectives: